ruben-wilson/CV/README.md

 - Testing of code to assure well written and adjustable codebases.

-- Learning stratigies and fundmental concepts to allow for quick learning of new languagies and technoliges.
+- Learning strategies and fundamental concepts to allow for quick learning of various languages and technologies.

 #### Clayesmore School (2015 - 2018)